TommyCoute/LMNOP/README.md

 Copyright (c) 2019 Tommy Coute

 ## Setup Instructions ##
+A managed/unmanaged package may be available in the future.
+For now, it is possible to manually install LMNOP in a Salesforce org by following the instructions below.

-The following custom objects and fields must be created:
+# The following custom objects and fields must be created:
-1. Movie_Night__c - Main object coordinating and tracking movie night events 1.1.
-Comments__c (long text area) - Used by requestors to add any additional information (who to attend, etc) 1.2.
-Movie_Title__c (text, 255) - Displays the selected movie suggestion 1.3.
+1. Movie_Night__c - Main object for coordinating and tracking movie night events 1.1.
+Movie_Title__c (text, 255) - Displays the selected movie suggestion
+1.2.
 Showtime__c (date/time) - The event date/time, used for the calendar and to determine when voting is over
 2. Movie_Audience__c - Junction object between Movie Nights and Contacts 2.1.
 Contact__c (master-detail)
 2.2.
 Movie_Night__c (master-detail)